Battle of Arroyo Bermejo

-The Battle of Arroyo Bermejo (Spanish: Batalla de Arroyo Bermejo), also known as the Combat of Arroyo Bermejo or Action of Arroyo Bermejo, was a military confrontation that took place on September 29, 1863, occurring in the Bermejo River in Monte Plata, within the framework of the Dominican Restoration War during the reign of Isabel II of Spain, where the Spanish troops, led by Lieutenant General Pedro Santana faced against the troops of the Dominican army of General Gregorio Luperón.
+The Battle of Arroyo Bermejo (Spanish: Batalla de Arroyo Bermejo), also known as the Combat of Arroyo Bermejo or Action of Arroyo Bermejo, was a military engagement that took place on September 29, 1863, in Monte Plata, during the Dominican Restoration War, between Spanish troops led by Lieutenant General Pedro Santana and Dominican forces led by General Gregorio Luperón.
+The engagement ended in a Dominican victory, forcing the Spanish forces to withdraw toward Santo Domingo.